 One of the core benefits of VR technology is it ensures virtual co-locations of teams.
 When there is no space for physical meetings to ensure the primary messages, immersive technologies make it easy to transfer our best work cultures and project designs into the virtual world, to retain efficiency and reliability.

-It is predicted that buyers want the technology to look at homes by own in the current situation.
-While agents need the technology to showcase their projects to buyers and generating demand on both sides.
+It is predicted that buyers want the technology to look at homes independently in the current situation.
+While agents need the technology to showcase their projects to buyers and generate demand on both sides.

 Here VR-like immersive technology offers a more immersive and real-life experience without the time commitment and inconvenience of physically visiting the real estate properties for customers looking to purchase.

-The VR-like immersive technology captures and records the specific areas of property where buyers, spent their most of time.
+The VR-like immersive technology solutions capture and record the specific areas of the property where buyers spend most of their time.
 Also, it can offer more valuable feedback to realtors about user preferences.

-Virtual visits to homes could boost up the buying process by enhancing the confidence of potential home buyers.
-Virtual visits enable buyers to experience the property and make quick decisions if it fits with the requirements.
+Virtual visits to homes could boost the buying process by enhancing the confidence of potential home buyers.
+Virtual visits enable buyers to experience the property and make quick decisions if it fits with their requirements.

-In the future, the use of intelligent, sophisticated, and immersive technologies will play a significant role in driving more sales and potential buyers to real estate developers.
-Innovations and virtual technologies create more possibilities, improve customer experience, offer worldwide reach, save money, and bring more efficiency for the real estate sector.
+In the future, intelligent, sophisticated, and immersive technologies will significantly drive more sales and potential buyers to real estate developers.
+Innovations and virtual technologies create more possibilities, improve customer experience, offer worldwide reach, save money, and bring more efficiency to the real estate sector.